 - A basic knowledge of Adobe Photoshop

 The idea here is simple.
-Imagine we have an event like the below example.
-A 15 minute laser light show over Marina Bay in Singapore.
-Impossible to capture all 15 minutes of it in one exposure as the frame would likely turn out white from overexposure, yet one 30 second or shorter exposure would not do the spectacle any justice.
+Imagine we have an event like the below example of the 15 minute laser light show over Marina Bay in Singapore.

 20+ images blended together to show the full 15 minutes of the nightly laser light show